openedx/edx-documentation/en_us/shared/exercises_tools/single_select.rst

   understanding of the concept.
 If you do not add the ``point_value`` attribute, the system uses the default of 50%.

-For example, the following OLX shows a multiple choice problem that provides partial credit of 25% for an answer option.
+For example, the following OLX shows a single select problem that provides partial credit of 25% for an answer option.

 .. code-block:: xml